How To Stop Cats From Scooting On The Rug: 12 Steps - WikiHow

 About This Article

 Pippa Elliott, MRCVS Co-authored by: Pippa Elliott, MRCVS Veterinarian This article was co-authored by Pippa Elliott, MRCVS.
 Dr. Elliott, BVMS, MRCVS is a veterinarian with over 30 years of experience in veterinary surgery and companion animal practice.
+She has worked at the same animal clinic in her hometown for over 20 years.
+In addition, Dr. Elliott is a freelance veterinary copywriter specializing in taking dense topics and making them easy to digest.
+Her clients include The Webinar Vet, PetPlan US, TIME, and other top-ranked blogs.
+She also works with Improve International as a developmental editor for veterinary textbooks.
 She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery.
-She has worked at the same animal clinic in her hometown for over 20 years.
-This article has been viewed 70,876 times.
-3 votes - 73% Co-authors: 6 Updated: October 19, 2025 Views: 70,876 Categories: Feline Digestive System Health Article SummaryX
+This article has been viewed 71,250 times.
+3 votes - 73% Co-authors: 6 Updated: October 19, 2025 Views: 71,250 Categories: Feline Digestive System Health Article SummaryX

 To stop your cat from scooting on the rug, schedule an appointment with your vet since the behavior won't stop unless you treat the underlying cause.
 Depending on your cat's condition, your vet may recommend expressing its anal glands.
 Alternatively, if the behavior is due to tapeworms, your vet will likely prescribe a dewormer.
 Then, once your cat has been treated, switch it to a high fiber diet, which will produce firm feces that will empty the anal glands naturally.
 For more tips from our Veterinary co-author, including how to stop your cat from scooting by managing its food allergies, keep reading!
 Did this summary help you?YesNo